 My main research focus is on the development of new techniques to diagnose and monitor neuromuscular disorders.
-I use electrophysiological techniques in both pre-clinical and clinical settings in order to better understand how these diseases start and change over time.
+I use a variety of electrophysiological techniques in both pre-clinical and clinical settings in order to better understand how these diseases start and change over time

 - Use of the motor unit number index (MUNIX) and the motor unit size index (MUSIX) to monitor disease progression in motor neurone disease

 - Use of different types of spectroscopy to monitor neuromuscular disease

 My work is or has been supported by the following:

 - Motor Neurone Disease Association

 - Buket Sonbas (co-supervisor; Primary supervisor Prof. Visakan Kadirkamanathan)

 - Dr Nick Verber (co-supervisor; Primary supervisor Prof. Dame Pamela Shaw)

 - Sophie Badger

 Alix JJ, McDonough HE, Sonbas B, French SJ, Rao DG, Kadirkamanathan V, McDermott CJ, Healey TJ, Shaw PJ.
 Multi-dimensional electrical impedance myography of the tongue as a potential biomarker for amyotrophic lateral sclerosis.
 Clin Neurophysiol, in press.